 In-service Oil Analysis for Condition Based Maintenance

-by Philippine Resources - March 12, 2023
+By: Philippine Resources March 12, 2023

 The practice of in-service oil analysis or used oil analysis started over a century ago on locomotive engines.
 Now it is one of the most important components of condition based maintenance (CBM), a practice of assessing a machine’s condition by periodically gathering data on key machine health indicators to determine maintenance schedules.
 Billions of dollars are spent every year replacing machinery components that have worn out due to insufficient lubricant performance.
 Knowing how to interpret changing lubricant properties can increase both the uptime and the life of mission critical assets.
 The existence or amount of debris and particles from wearing parts, erosion and contamination provide insights about the issues affecting performance and reliability.